brendanrousedev/P0_brendan_BankingApp/README.md

 Nice to haves:
-Ask user to reset their password when a dummy one is used (ie whatever password the admin set it to) Create Account - create a new account for a customer using a customerID or username
+Ask user to reset their password when a dummy one is used (ie whatever password the admin set it to) Create Account - create a new account for a customer using a customerID or username - possibly use

 Presentation